School of Medicine Programs Student Mistreatment Reporting and Monitoring Policy

 III.
 Options for Possible Resolution

-If a student or reporter feels comfortable dealing with the situation without assistance, they can communicate either orally or in writing with the person whose behavior is of concern.
-The most useful communication clearly describes the conduct of concern as well as its impact on the student and a request that the behavior should stop.
+If a student or observer feels comfortable dealing with a situation that does not violate university policy without assistance, they can communicate either orally or in writing with the person whose behavior is of concern.
+The most useful communication clearly describes the conduct of concern and its impact on the student, and it includes a request that the behavior should stop.
 Frequently, such a communication will cause the behavior to stop, particularly when the person may not be aware of its impact.

 Students may also initiate a more formal complaint process, which could involve a committee hearing, by contacting a Discrimination and Harassment Response Coordinator.
 If it has not already done so, the university will initiate an investigation into the allegations under the appropriate policy and, if substantiated, take disciplinary action as contemplated by the applicable procedures.
 For example, if a student asserts that a faculty member has engaged in mistreatment in the form of sexual harassment, the university's Discrimination and Harassment Policy would be followed.